 Below you will find an outline of what to expect when you visit Pichet.

 Preparing to re-open.

-On June 30th we look forward to welcoming you back into our venue as we resume our restaurant service in Pichet.
+We look forward to welcoming you back into our venue as we resume our restaurant service in Pichet in late July.

 We are working incredibly hard to ensure that you have a comfortable and enjoyable experience and here are some of the measures we’re taking prior to opening in our spacious venue.